elaheesk/shop-page/README.md

 *To start the project npm start

-*I have also written unit-tests for my code which you will find in the App.test.js file
+*I have also written unit-tests for my code which you will find in under src folder in App.test.js